 IGCP n° 653 The onset of the Great Ordovician Biodiversification Event

-The new project IGCP 653, which has now been formally accepted by the IGCP Scientific Board, can be considered to be a direct successor project of IGCP n° 410 The Great Ordovician Biodiversification Event and IGCP n°503 Ordovician Palaeogeography and Palaeoclimate and also to some extent IGCP n°591 The Early to Middle Palaeozoic Revolution.
-As the title indicates, the main objective of our new project is to find the triggers of the different biodiversification events that together constitute the GOBE.
+IGCP Project 653, which operated from 2016-2021, can be considered to be a direct successor project of IGCP n° 410 The Great Ordovician Biodiversification Event and IGCP n°503 Ordovician Palaeogeography and Palaeoclimate and also to some extent IGCP n°591 The Early to Middle Palaeozoic Revolution.
+It is succeeded by IGCP n° 735 Rocks and the Rise of Ordovician Life.
+As the title indicates, the main objective of IGCP Project 653 was to find the triggers of the different biodiversification events that together constitute the GOBE.

 Short description of the project: